 When we think of shopping in another country, we want to ensure that we get the best deals possible.

-If you’re on the lookout for the annual sales in Malaysia, visit the Malaysia Mega Sale Carnival, which happens from June to September.
+If you’re looking for annual sales in Malaysia, visit the Malaysia Mega Sale Carnival, which happens from June to September.

-During this shopping festival, you will find a ton of great deals in discounts you’ll wow over!
+During this shopping festival, you will find many great deals in discounts you’ll wow over!

 A tip when visiting markets would be to try going there early to get the first sale, as you may get more discounts.
 You can also go there at night, since some close at around 10 PM!

 Travel Tip: Kuala Lumpur, Ipoh, Penang, and Melaka offer a wide range of shopping choices, from modern malls and specialty shops to lively night street markets called “Pasar Malam.”
 It is the cheap shopping places that draw the crowds.
 There is no time frame for the avid bargain hunter to enhance the shopping experience for shopping.
-Malaysian style shopping and other surprises are waiting for your discovery at other wallet-friendly malls and neighborhoods “Pasar Malam.”
+Malaysian-style shopping and other surprises await your discovery at other wallet-friendly malls and neighborhoods, “Pasar Malam.”

 When is the Best Time to Visit Malaysia to spot wildlife?

 March and July – Best Months for bird watching

 We consider March and October the best time to visit the country, as mostly dry weather and clear skies characterize the period.